By Michael H. Crawford, MD, Editor

 SYNOPSIS: Researchers identified subjects with no known coronary artery disease drawn from a large international, multicenter registry of coronary CT angiography.
+Subjects were divided into matched pairs with and without a subsequent acute coronary syndrome event.
 The authors demonstrated those with a high density of calcium plaques experienced the fewest events, suggesting high-density calcium plaques are stable.

 SOURCE: van Rosendael AR, Narula J, Lin FY, et al. Association of high-density calcified 1K plaque with risk of acute coronary syndrome.
 JAMA Cardiol 2020; Jan 22. doi: 10.1001/jamacardio.2019.5315.
 [Epub ahead of print].